zulip/swift-zulip-api/CONTRIBUTING.md

-# Contributing to `zulip-swift`
+# Contributing to `swift-zulip-api`

-:tada: Thank you for your interest in `zulip-swift`! :tada:
+:tada: Thank you for your interest in `swift-zulip-api`! :tada:

 Before you start, here are some things to note.